 A.5.1.1 Fuel consumption and air emissions

 Typical fuel consumption for the different types of survey vessels are listed in Table A-1.
-The consumption varies depending on whether the vessels are during acquisition or transit.
-It should be noted that fuel consumption will vary greatly dependent among other on the type, size and age of the survey vessels and that the actual fuel consumption may vary from the general numbers in the table.
+The consumption varies depending on whether the vessels are in acquisition or transit.
+It should be